Chapter 9 - General Provisions

 9.15 Campus Closure Due to Weather or Safety Considerations

-The University of Texas San Antonio (UTSA) will hold office hours and classes as indicated on the official calendar, except when the university President or his or her designee deems inclement weather or safety consideration may make traveling to or from campus hazardous to students, faculty and staff.
+The University of Texas at San Antonio (UTSA) will hold office hours and classes as indicated on the official calendar, except when the University President, or his or her designee, deems inclement weather or safety consideration may make traveling to or from campus hazardous to students, faculty and staff.
 This policy sets guidelines on how to manage campus closures due to inclement weather.

 This policy applies to all UTSA employees and students.